-Is Integration-as-a-Service the IT model of the future?
+Is integration-as-a-Service the IT model of the future?

 The idea was met with warranted fox-guarding-the-henhouse concerns by many industry watchers.
 But Shaun Daly, partner with outsourcing consultancy Sourcing Advisory Services, says adoption of the third-party managed sourcing model - which he calls multi-sourcing Integration-as-a-Service - is poised to accelerate.
-CIO.com talked to Daly about what might drive adoption of multi-sourcing integration services, the pros and cons of the model, and what it means GM is getting out of the multi-sourcing management game.
+We talked to Daly about what might drive adoption of multi-sourcing integration services, the pros and cons of the model, and what it means GM is getting out of the multi-sourcing management game.

 Doesn't engaging a third party to manage the IT service portfolio just add another layer of complexity to the arrangement?